NoodleOfDeath/social-bio-bot/README.md

 You can find usage examples [here](examples).

+Be sure to create a `.env` file in your project root with your Instagram credentials and match the format of [`.env.example`](.env.example).

 _Note for JavaScript users:_
 As of Node v.13.5.0, there isn't support for ESModules and the 'import'-syntax.
 So you have to read the imports in the examples like this: